changsongyang/windows-activation/docs/wa/genuine-installation-media.md

 ## Verify Authenticity Of Files

 You can use the [file hashing method][10] to verify if a file is genuine.
-This can be done using tools like [7-Zip][11] (After installing 7-Zip, right-click on the ISO file and go to 7-Zip > CRC SHA).
+This can be done using tools like [7-Zip][11] (After installing 7-Zip, right-click on the ISO file and go to 7-Zip > SHA-256).

 There are many places where you can find these checksums for verification.
 Examples can be found below.